 Before we jump into clinical documentation to improve patient care and how real-time data can improve patient care, we need to showcase the importance of clinical documentation for health systems.

-On the same note, clinical documentation improvement specialists are trained to have a firm grasp of the clinical details of high-quality care and to be able to spot gaps in electronic health record charting.
-Consequently, natural language processing and machine learning can help in big ways, but good CDI also definitely depends on good person-to-person communication and collaboration.
+On the same note, clinical documentation specialists are trained to have a firm grasp of the clinical details of high-quality care and to be able to spot gaps in electronic health record charting.
+Consequently, natural language processing and machine learning can help in big ways, but good CDI depends on good person-to-person communication and collaboration.

 Why is clinical documentation improvement important?